coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-wallet-config.md

 ### Adding Core to MetaMask

-There are multiple ways to add Core Testnet/Mainnet configurations to your MetaMask Wallet, we have listed the most trusted and testest ways below.
+There are multiple ways to add Core Testnet/Mainnet configurations to your MetaMask Wallet, we have listed the most trusted and testeed ways below.

 #### Adding Network Manually